Guide to the Midi-Pyrénées

 Midi-Pyrénées, the Majestic Secret in southwest France

 The Midi-Pyrénées is set in the heart of southwestern France.
-It is the largest region in the country and is made up of eight departments.
+It used to be the largest region in the country and was made up of eight departments, and is new part of Occitanie, which counts thirteen departments!
 From the Pyrénées to the valley of the Dordogne and from Gascony to the Gorges du Tarn, the diversity of its landscape is equalled only by the wealth of its heritage.
 This region is renowned for its innate sense of celebration and visitors are often surprised by its friendly spontaneity.

 Midi-Pyrénées has plenty of places to visit; start with a weekend in its capital Toulouse, 'the Pink City', or in Albi to discover the artist Toulouse-Lautrec and a gourmet outing in the Gers.
 Visit the homeland of d'Artagnan, one of Alexandre Dumas' three musketeers as well as the Jazz in Marciac festival.
 You may prefer to go on a pilgrimage to Lourdes or want to become acquainted with the history of the Cathars in the Ariege area.
 Take to the road to discover the fortified Medieval towns, enjoying the stories of historical events and typical village markets on the way… or you may just want to enjoy a quiet cruise on the Canal du Midi.